Zer0-se/filipino-cookbook-api-centino/README.md

 # Description
 The Filipino Cookbook API offers secure, token-protected access to a database of Filipino recipes, ingredients, food categories, and regional origins.
 It processes client requests and returns lightweight JSON responses for simple front-end integration.
 # Main Features
--  Retrieve Filipino foods
+-  Get all Filipino foods
--  Retrieve food categories
+-  Get all food categories
--  Retrieve food origins
+-  Get food by origins
--  Retrieve ingredients
+-  Get food ingredients
 -  View the details of a specific food
 -  Authenticate requests using a token
 -  Return information in JSON format
+-  Add food
+-  Returns a single randomly selected food item with its details and ingredients list.
+-  Returns each category along with total_foods counting how many dishes belong to it.
+-  Allows searching for dishes originating from a specific province or region
 # Technologies Used
 - PHP
 - Slim Framework